-Unfortunately, each year in the US, nearly 40 families experience FBS when their child dies after being left in the heat of a parked car.
-In fact, there were 25 deaths in 2015, and so far in 2016, there have been more than a dozen children dying due to heatstroke in cars.
-This is an almost 300 percent increase compared to this same time last year.
+Unfortunately, each year in the US, families experience FBS when their child dies after being left in the heat of a parked car.
+In fact, in 2019, there were 52 child deaths due to heatstroke in cars.
+This is more than a 200 percent increase compared to 2015.
 How could this happen?
 Were those parents intoxicated, mentally ill, or just grossly negligent?

 The answers to those questions are usually no. On the contrary, the great majority of families who experience this tragedy are loving caregivers, devoted to raising children, and devastated by these accidents.

 Forgotten Baby Syndrome is the medical explanation for how a parent can walk away from a car without realizing their child remains inside.
 Dr. David Diamond, a professor of psychology, molecular pharmacology, and physiology at the University of South Florida, Tampa, spends time researching the neurobiology of FBS.
 According to Dr. Diamond, each day people perform tasks that become routine, involving little conscious thought and are therefore governed by a part of the brain called the motor cortex.
 A good example is driving home from work each day using the same route.
 Eventually, we can do it seemingly without thinking.
 Dr. Diamond explains, “in effect, our motor memory frees us up to think about the future while completing the task at hand.”